jmmv/shtk/INSTALL.md

 Dependencies
 ------------

-To build and use shtk successfully you need:
+To build, use and test shtk successfully you need:

 * A POSIX-compliant shell.
 Any of bash, dash, pdksh and zsh are known to be supported.
 Old and broken shells are explicitly not supported.

-Optionally, if you want to build and run the tests (recommended), you need:

-* pkg-config.
-* Kyua 0.6 or greater.

 If you are building shtk from the code on the repository, you will also need the following tools: